-Previously published proxy records of ENSO [Moy et al., 2002; Cobb et al., 2003; Rein et al., 2004; Newton et al., 2006; Rustic et al., 2015] for the MCA and the Little Ice Age (LIA: 1450-

-1850 CE [Masson-Delmotte et al., 2013]) often show conflicting results, indicating large uncertainties in the proxy records, in our estimations of the range of natural variability, or both.
+Previously published proxy records of ENSO [Moy et al., 2002; Cobb et al., 2003; Rein et al., 2004; Newton et al., 2006; Rustic et al., 2015] for the MCA and the Little Ice Age (LIA: 1450-1850 CE [Masson-Delmotte et al., 2013]) often show conflicting results, indicating large uncertainties in the proxy records, in our estimations of the range of natural variability, or both.
 Numerous records provide evidence for a strengthened SST gradient across the equatorial Pacific and/or an inferred reduction in ENSO variability during the MCA relative to the LIA [Cobb et al., 2003; Newton et al., 2006; Rustic et al., 2015].
 In contrast, other proxy records [Moy et al., 2002; Rein et al., 2004] indicate a peak in ENSO variability during the MCA.
-Two recent compilations of ENSO-sensitive records actually find no statistically significant change in ENSO variability between the MCA and the LIA and highlight the need for additional high-resolution proxy records to fully characterize the range of ENSO variability over the Common Era [Emile-Geay et al., 2013b; Henke et al., 2017].
+Two recent compilations of ENSO-sensitive records actually find no statistically significant change in ENSO variability between the MCA and the LIA and highlight the need for additional high-resolution proxy records to fully characterize the range of ENSO variability over the Common Era [Emile-Geav et al., 2013b; Henke et al., 2017].

 Internal climate variability contributes a large source of uncertainty in detecting forced changes in ENSO variability over the Common Era.
 Our results show a prolonged period of low variability during a time with external forcings similar to pre-industrial values [Bradley et al., 2016].
 We interpret our results in tandem with the compilation studies to indicate that devoid of strong external climate forcing, internal variability within the climate system can produce a wide range of responses in the variability of ENSO.
-The PDF for coral data from the MCA indicates that ENSO variability over a full century is statistically indistinguishable from two decades with less ENSO variability observed during the 20^{th} century (Figure 7, Figure S7).
-Furthermore, even when including the total uncertainty in the coral reconstructions ($\pm 2\sigma$ analytical, calibration, and geological uncertainty), ENSO variability during the MCA and the early 20^{th} century is statistically different and lower than the recent decades with larger ENSO variability (Figures S5 and S6).
+The PDF for coral data from the MCA indicates that ENSO variability over a full century is statistically indistinguishable from two decades with less ENSO variability observed during the 20th century (Figure 7, Figure S8).
+We show a century of data for the MCA and 20 years of data for the modern, but our results are consistent if we choose a subset of the fossil coral time series and generate the PDFs in 20-year moving windows (Figure S9).
+Furthermore, even when including the total uncertainty in the coral reconstructions (±2σ analytical, calibration, and geological uncertainty), ENSO variability during the MCA and the early 20th century is statistically different and lower than the recent decades with larger ENSO variability (Figures S6 and S7).
 Thus, we conclude that while the MCA contained lower ENSO variability, such ranges have been observed in the historical record.